1453216158/KDiffE/README.md

 ## KDiffE
-knowledge-aware Diffusion-Enhanced architecture using contrastive learning paradigm
+Knowledge-aware Diffusion-Enhanced for Multimedia Recommendation
 ## 📝 Environment

 We develop our codes in the following environment: